dlaz/rosbag-rotate/README.md

 # Configuration
 1. (optional) Create a new account on the remote machine, and restrict it as desired
-2. On the robot machine, create a new keypair with on passphrase
+2. On the robot machine, create a new keypair with a blank passphrase

   ```
   ssh-keygen -f ~/.ssh/id_log_copy -C "Automated remote backup"